-The latest programme plan for the development from Property shows completion of the UTC by Dec 2016 which is best case scenario.
-This follows a risk appraisal of enabling works which are no longer viable due to cost and risks of undertaking prior to the determination of the main planning application.
+The latest programme plan for the development from Property shows completion of the UTC as delayed until September 2017 this delay has been agreed by DfE This follows a risk appraisal of enabling works which are no longer viable due to cost and risks of undertaking prior to the determination of the main planning application.
 UTC Member organisations will be consulted on options to open in 2016 in temporary accommodation, to defer opening until 2017 or pursue another option aligning to sponsors' objectives.

-1.9 We will ensure that 75% of Westminster's pupils will achieve 5 grade A-C at GCSE, including English and Mathematics, in 2014.
+1.9 We will ensure that 75% of Westminster's pupils will achieve 5 grade A\-C at GCSE, including English and Mathematics, in 2014.

-In 2013-14 (academic year) DfE latest published results showed that 67% of Westminster pupils achieved 5 grade A-C GCSEs, including English and Maths, compared with 70% the previous year.
+In 2013-14 (academic year) DfE latest published results showed that 68% of Westminster pupils achieved 5 grade A\-C GCSEs, including English and Maths, compared with 70% the previous year.
 This result maintains Westminster's position well above the national rate of 53% (which is down from 59% in 2013).
 The decline, both locally and nationally is, at least partly, attributable to revised methodology.